dQIOG/pez-editions-legacy/102_derived_tei/102_07_bequest/README_UNIDAM_patch.md

 Running `082_scripts_xsl/apply_unidam_export_patches.xsl` on the msDesc documents in `102_derived_tei/102_07_bequest/msDesc/` inserts the missing file references in the orginal data.

-The oxygen transformation scenario "msDesc – apply unidam patches" is configured to be run as the standard transformation on that directory.
+The oxygen transformation scenario *Nachlass – Patch msDesc 05 – apply patches* is configured to be run as the standard transformation on that directory.

+### 6. Verify

+Running `083_scripts_xquery/patch_unidam_export_verify.xquery` on `ueberschuessige_tifs.xml` should report if TIFF files which cannot be found in the msDesc documents.

+(It **does** report the known bug of a duplicate object with ID 411000 which references the images 411994–411997.)

+oXygen transformation scenario *Nachlass – Patch msDesc 05 – apply patches*